zolantris/ValheimMods/src/DirectWorld/README.md

-# QuickStartOrJoinWorld
+# DirectWorld

 A BepInEx mod for Valheim that enables rapid world startup and server joining without UI interaction.
 Perfect for both developers and players who want to skip menus and jump straight into the action.

 ## Overview

-QuickStartOrJoinWorld is a **debug-only** mod that automatically loads a Valheim world or joins a server on startup.
+DirectWorld is a **debug-only** mod that automatically loads a Valheim world or joins a server on startup.
 Once configured, simply launch the game and it will:

 1. Automatically load your configured world
 2. Select your configured character